timooo-thy/image-detection/README.md

 # Image Detection (Write Metadata) Streamlit App

-This Streamlit app allows you to upload images, detect objects in them, generate text descriptions, and add metadata to the images.
+Welcome to the Image Detection (Write Metadata) Streamlit App!

+With this Streamlit app, you can easily:

+-Upload images

+-Detect objects within them

+-Generate text descriptions

+-Add metadata to the images

+The models employed in this app are sourced from [Hugging Face](https://huggingface.co) and include "facebook/detr-resnet-50" for object detection and "Salesforce/blip-image-captioning-base" for text generation.

+👉 Give it a spin live: https://imagemetadata.streamlit.app

 ## Getting Started